Search

 3. Boosting Immunity (Vitamin C).
 Lemon is packed with vitamin C, which is not just an excellent antioxidant to protect your cells from damage but also helps boost immunity.
 1/2 a lemon has approximately 20-25mg of Vitamin C, 15-20% of adults’ recommended daily intake (RDI)

 4. Hydrating – Basil seeds can absorb water and hold it for a longer time.
-This helps our body to get the water it needs to stay hydrated.
+This helps our bodies get the water they need to stay hydrated.

 Ingredient to make Persian basil seed drink: Honey, Rose buds, lemon, basil seeds and saffron

 1. Basil seeds – Basil seeds are also known as Sabja, Tukmaria, and Tokhme Sharbati (in Farsi).
 This seed is from sweet basil, not from holy basil.
 Do not mistake basil seeds for chia seeds.
-Though they look alike and have similar ability to absorb water, basil seeds have cooling properties and have more fiber content.
+Though they look alike and have a similar ability to absorb water, basil seeds have cooling properties and are rich in fiber.

 2. Saffron – Saffron is the natural flavor and color that makes this basil seed drink yellow.
-You can use saffron thread and powder versions.
+You can use saffron in both thread and powder form.
 I include both versions of the recipe.

 3. Lemon – Freshly squeezed lemon is the sour agent and the main source of vitamin C in this drink.
-Some variations use key lime juice, feel free to use it, too.
+Some variations use key lime juice.

 6. Ice cubes